Homemade Milk Paint Recipes

 Stir in enough skim milk to hydrated lime to make a cream.
 Add balance of skim milk.
 Now add sufficient amount of powder pigment to desired color and consistency (Pigment powder must be limeproof).
 Stir in well for a few minutes before using.
 For best results continue to stir throughout use.
 Apply milk paint with a cheap natural bristle brush.
 Allow project to dry sufficiently before applying next coat.
 Extra paint may be kept for several days in the refrigerator, until the milk sours.
 Double or triple the recipe for paint.
 Allow to dry thoroughly 3-4 hours before use.
 For extra protection, give paint a coat of oil finish or sealer.
 Color may change – test in inconspicuous area.

-Very Durable Weather Resistant Paint
+Make a More Durable Weather Resistant Paint

 5 parts cottage cheese or dry curd cheese